What Grass Grows in Shade? 5 Best Shade Tolerant Grass Species

 Is There a Full Shade Grass Species?

-On this list, the most shade tolerant grass can survive with barely 4 hours of direct or dappled sunlight.
+On this list, the most shade-tolerant grass can survive with barely 4 hours of direct or dappled sunlight.
 So, is there something like a full-shade grass species?

-It is not possible to find full-shade grass seed because all plants require sunlight for photosynthesis.
+It is not possible to find full-shade grass seeds because all plants require sunlight for photosynthesis.
 If the area in your yard where you want to establish a lawn is fully covered with shade, prune the branches of trees to allow penetration of some sunlight beneath.
 It will allow your grass to grow and thrive better.

 How to Get Grass to Grow in Shade

 Although the grass species and cultivars we’ve discussed above can grow under trees and low light conditions, it is important to observe a few care tips.
-These will help your grass grow fast, thicker, and fuller.
+These will help your grass grow faster, thicker, and fuller.

 Any turfgrass with high shade tolerance still requires diligent care to flourish.
 Take for example areas where grass grows under trees.
 It will have to compete with the roots of those trees for nutrients, oxygen, and water.